 be working in partnership with others

-The Small Grants Committee will be meeting regularly to ensure charities receive a decision within a month of submitting their application.
+The Small Grants Committee will be meeting regularly to ensure charities receive a decision within a month of submitting their application (apart from around holiday times as marked with a ** below).
 We will have 14 rounds for applications to be submitted.
 Applications will be capped to ensure your time spent applying is proportionate to your chance of funding.
 Submissions will be accepted on a first-come, first-served basis e.g. the first 50 applications after each round opens will be able to be submitted (though if you have started an application that you cannot submit at that point, you will be able to save a draft until next time).

 You must make your application via our online form (the link will be posted on the dates indicated in the process tab).
-You can download a sample of this in word here – but it can only be submitted via the online form.
-The online form will be posted when applications reopen in August 2021.
+You can download a sample of this in word here – but it can only be submitted via the online form here.

 • You don’t need to do it all at once – you can save your progress and sign back in anytime until you submit BUT! please remember submissions are capped, so you may need to wait until the following application date to access your form and submit.